locka99/opcua/README.md

 Read the [setup](./docs/setup.md) for instructions on building OPCUA for Rust.

+# Design

+Read the [design](./docs/design.md) for more in-depth description of implementation.

 ## Cross-compile

 Read [cross compilation](./docs/cross-compile.md) for hints for cross compiling OPC UA for Rust to other